Election violence anxiety puts brakes on Kenya's tourism hopes

 "Kenya just isn't a safe bet, it's the uncertainty that has put people off.
 We have been shy of investing too much time and effort into Kenyan itineraries," said Jones, speaking from southern England.

-Many tourists are eyeing neighbouring Tanzania, which offers similar safari adventures and business conference options.
+Many tourists are eyeing neighboring Tanzania, which offers similar safari adventures and business conference options.

 "They (tourists) are saying forget it.
 I can do Kenya next year," said Mahmud Jan Mohamed, chief executive officer of TPS Eastern Africa, the largest hotel group in eastern and southern Africa.